 Determine when to plant your new winter greenhouse crops, look at the seed packet or in the seed catalog and count backwards.
 But! remember that in Fall and Winter, days shorten.
 With less sunlight, plants grow more slowly.

 Add on 10-14 days when estimating your crops’ harvest schedule.

 If you have a big greenhouse, it’s time to consolidate.
 Move your plants into the sunniest spot.
 To grow a winter greenhouse you need to get the idea of a mass grow operation out of your mind.

-If you have a heat sink or thermal mass, gather the plants near that source.
+If you have a greenhouse heater, heat sink, or thermal mass, gather the plants near that source.
 Once you’ve created a “winter corner,” you can further protect your plants by hanging simple, insulating curtains inside the house.